What is a hold?

 How do I adjust the hold setting?

-The default Hold action is “until you change it,” but you can configure how long they will remain in effect.
 You can change your hold preference to hold for 2 hours, 4 hours, Until the Next Scheduled Activity, Until I Change It or Decide at the Time of Change.

 To do this, just tap MAIN MENU > SETTINGS > PREFERENCES > HOLD ACTION and make the changes you like.